Skip to main content

 • If there is any possibility you may be pregnant, please tell us.

-• If you do receive an injection you will need someone to drive you home, or your treatment will be cancelled.
+• If you are subsequently offered an injection appointment you will need someone to drive you home and be available for your care afterwards.

-• If you are feeling unwell, have an infection or an open wound, or are due to have an operation shortly after your planned pain treatment, please let us know prior to your treatment date.
+• If you are feeling unwell, have an infection or an open wound, or are due to have an operation shortly after your planned pain appointment, please let us know.

 • If you are unable to attend your appointment, please let us know as soon as possible so that we can use the appointment for someone else.